 White Center’s commercial district is another example of diversity.
 White Center’s downtown business district is comprised of approximately 150+ businesses in a 9 block area.
 For instance, businesses on the main streets include a Mexican tortilla factory, the historic SouthGate Roller Rink, several Vietnamese restaurants, the Salvadoran Bakery, and Cambodian fresh marketplaces.

 White Center History

-In 1918 George White and Hiram Green good naturedly resolved the question of what to call the booming community.
+In 1918, George White and Hiram Green found a good-natured solution to resolve the question of what to call the booming community.
 White won a coin toss with Green, and thereafter the community was called White Center.

 George White and his brothers Harry and Will White were among the largest real-estate developers in Seattle.
 Their activities included the pursuit of oil in Alaska, the filling and reclamation of tide flats in Seattle, starting a newspaper that became The Seattle Times, and Seattle city politics.
 George White was a developer with experience and connections.
 He was part of bringing the streetcar line to White Center.

 According to Knapp and Young’s White Center Remembers, Hiram Green bought five acres in White Center which became the commercial district of White Center.
 One of Green’s first buildings was the Apothecary House that included a drugstore and a theater at the corner of 16th and Roxbury.
 Green also built the triangular Rozella building across Roxbury.

 Our Logo.
 Our Neighborhood